stevemclaugh/preservation-torrent/README.md

 ### It isn't necessary to include extensive human-readable metadata in each torrent.

 - Remember that filenames are visible to the public via torrent trackers and the distributed hash table.
-Using UUIDs instead of human-readable filenames is a form of light obfuscation.
+Using UUIDs instead of human-readable filenames is a liight form of obfuscation.

 - The master metadata collection will be a fairly small document, so it may pose less of a preservation challenge than the datasets.

-### If a dataset needs to be removed/revised in the future, it is possible to create a replacement torrent and link to it from the central site.
+### If a dataset needs to be removed/revised in the future, one can create a replacement torrent and link to it from the central source.

 - Assiduous collectors will occasionally check their files against the master checksum list and download updated torrents as needed.

-- The group of seeders for the original torrent will die out over time.
+- The group of seeders for the original torrent will likely die out over time.

 - Relaunching a torrent should be reserved for exceptional cases only.